 This Agreement will take effect 30 days from the date the Computer Matching Notice is published in the Federal Register.
-Additionally, this Agreement could yield a contrary determination depending on whether comments are received (Commencement Date).
-FEMA is the agency that will:
+If HUD receives public comments on a published matching notice, HUD and FEMA shall review the comments to determine whether any changes to the matching notice are necessary.
+HUD is the agency that will: